Mujahideen Victory Day: History

 After the monarchy in Afghanistan the Marxist People's Democratic Party of Afghanistan was born took power making Afghanistan a communist country.
-This did not fare well with the people.
+This was not well received by the people.
 The Afghans, especially in the rural areas, viewed the new government as un-Islamic.

 At this point the Cold War was going on and due to the USSR being right on the border of a communist Afghanistan they supported them.
 Meanwhile, the US was supporting the Mujahideen resistance causing a civil war between the government and the resistance.
 This civil war left the country in ruins and gave birth to Al-Qaeda.

 In total, approximately one million casualties occurred due to the war and the holiday marks the end of one of the country's most deadly conflicts.